 The Hsiung Feng IIE is a subsonic land-attack cruise missile.
-It has a 600 km range, and is the only one of Taiwan’s Hsiung Feng cruise missile variants specifically designed for land-attack missions.
-An extended range HF-2E variant is reportedly under development.
+It is among Taiwan’s longest range missiles, and is the only one of Taiwan’s Hsiung Feng cruise missile variants specifically designed for land-attack missions.

 Hsiung Feng IIE at a Glance

 - Alternative names

 - Subsonic land-attack cruise missile

 - Ground-launched, road-mobile

 - Launch weight

 - Unitary warhead, 200 kg (IIER – 400-450 kg)

 - 225 kg, Semi-armor piercing High Explosive, Fragmentation